utshomax/postman-docs/src/pages/docs/sending-requests/authorization.md

 > When you use __Authorization code__ or __Implicit__ grant type, you will be prompted to supply your credentials to retrieve an access token to use in later requests.
 By default Postman will display a pop-up window when you select __Request Token__.
 If you are using the Postman desktop app, you can instead choose to authenticate using your system's default web browser.
 Select __Authorize using browser__ to set the __Callback URL__ to return to Postman after you complete auth in the browser, so that your requests can use the token returned on successful authentication.

 A token from the API includes its details, together with the expiry, and optionally a refresh token you can use to retrieve a new access token when your current one expires.
-Select __Use Token__ to select the returned value.
+Select **Proceed** and then select __Use Token__ to use the returned token.

 Any successfully retrieved tokens will be listed in the request __Available Tokens__ dropdown list.
 Select one to send with your request.
 Select __Manage Tokens__ in the dropdown list to view more details or delete your tokens.